 Determine where water levels are during wet periods as extended soil saturation as well as soil type will influence what plants will survive.

-of similar conditions.
-(Low, wet areas, higher banks, transition zones,
+similar conditions.
+(Low, wet areas, higher banks, transition

 Decide which species are appropriate for each zone.
 Willow cuttings, for example, would work well along an unrooted cutbank where soil disturbance has to be kept to a minimum.

-to prefer associative groupings, so instead of planting a red alder
+associative groupings, so instead of planting a red alder every

-in the knowledge that nature will smooth out the whole thing in the
+that nature will smooth out the whole thing in the years ahead.

 Collecting rooted plants from the wild is unethical.
 Not only is the removal of plants from undisturbed areas extremely destructive, but the survival rate is generally very low.
 Many rare plant species have been brought to the brink of extinction by unthinking collectors who are not aware that they are individuals among many.